International Undergraduate Admissions

 - University catalog

-- USD recognizes IB and AP credits per South Dakota Board of Regents guidelines:
+- USD awards university credit for certain AP, AS/A Level, and IB courses per South Dakota Board of Regents guidelines: